A common question we get from clients is, “How do company directors get paid?”

 Directors Fees via Contract

-Director As An Internal Employee
+Director as an Internal Employee

-• Leave entitlements, such as long service, public holidays, parental and annual leave
+• Leave entitlements such as long service, public holidays, parental and annual leave

-• A ceiling on weekly hours
+• Limits on weekly working hours

-• Minimum wage requirements
+• Minimum wage requirements and penalty rates where applicable

 Share or Options